rolandhordos/Study-ReactNative/README.md

 #### ScrollView Structure

 More elegance found!
 Found out via test and inspection in the debugger, that the runtime View hierarchy depending on the Component does not match the JSX 1 to 1.
 The ScrollView has a hidden inner View as the parent of your JSX based Component contents within.

 I think this is a good thing, you build with concise clean normalized structure.
-You need to know more for testing but this it's straight-forward.
+You need to know more for testing but it's straight-forward.
 ## Q & A

 **Q**:  What is the significance of the "container" in the StyleSheet?
 Can you have multiple containers at the same time?